 The investment tax credit (ITC) for the financial services industry expired for property placed in service on or after October 1, 2015.

-An employment incentive credit (EIC) is allowed for the two years immediately succeeding the tax year for which an ITC is allowed.
-See Form IT-252-ATT, Employment Incentive Credit for the Financial Services Industry.
+The employment incentive credit (EIC) allowed for the two years immediately succeeding the tax year for which an ITC was allowed, has also expired.